mapbox/mapbox-maps-android/docs/Migrate to v11.md

 `lightPreset` | `String` | Switches between 4 time-of-day states: `dusk`, `dawn`, `day`, and `night`.
 `font` | `Array` | Defines font family for the style from predefined options.

-In addition, Mapbox Standard is making adding your own data layers easier for you.
-To add custom layers in the appropriate location in the Standard style layer stack, we added 3 carefully designed slots that you can leverage to place your layer:
+Mapbox Standard is making adding your own data layers easier for you through the concept of `slot`s. `Slot`s are pre-specified locations in the style where your layer will be added to (such as on top of existing land layers, but below all labels).
+To do this, we've added a new `slot` property to each `Layer`.
+This property allows you to identify which `slot` in the Mapbox Standard your new layer should be placed in.
+To add custom layers in the appropriate location in the Standard style layer stack, we added 3 carefully designed slots that you can leverage to place your layer.
+These slots will remain stable, so you can be sure that your own map won't break even as the basemap evolves automatically.

 Slot | Description
 --- | ---
 `bottom` | Above polygons (land, landuse, water, etc.)
-`middle` | Above lines (roads, etc.) and behind 3D buildings `none` | If you add no identifier, your custom layer will be placed on top of everything
+`middle` | Above lines (roads, etc.) and behind 3D buildings `top` | Above all existing layers in the style

 Just set the preferred `slot` on the `Layer` object before adding it to your map and your layer will be appropriately placed in the Standard style's layer stack.